This project will make north 30th Street safer and more connected for everyone traveling, regardless of how they choose to travel.

 Map of North 30th Street Preliminary Design project on the Core Arterial Network.
 For more information visit the Core Arterial Network webpage.

 There will be opportunities to provide input throughout the project.
-Upcoming engagement events and locations where community members can chat with project staff include:
+Engagement events and locations where you can chat with project staff include:

 Full Report